-- ◆ HUM 2140 Folklore and Native Culture (3) Basic theory and working vocabulary of folklore related to the individual student's geographical origin and personal experience; special focus on family, community, and regional cultures.
-Prereq: ENGL 1010. [on demand] - ♦ HUM 2330 Contemporary Women Artists and Writers (3)
+HUM 2140 Folklore and Native Culture (3) Basic theory and working vocabulary of folklore related to the student's geographical origin and personal experience; focus on family, community, and regional cultures.
+Prereq: ENGL 1010. [on demand]

-A course focused on a diversity of multicultural selections; critical reviews of the way women perceive themselves as expressed in 20th century imagery and the impact of this vision.
-Prereg: ENGL 1010. [on demand]
+HUM 2330 Contemporary Women Artists and Writers (3)

-HUM 2550 Leadership Development (3) Leadership philosophy, practices and skills; focus on learning and application of basic leadership concepts; decision making, empowerment, trust, goal-setting and conflict resolution; selected readings in the humanities and exposure to and critical analysis of media including art, literature, film, and music explore leadership styles.
+Multicultural selections; critical reviews of the way women perceive themselves as expressed in 20th century imagery.
+Prereq: ENGL 1010. [on demand] HUM 2550 Leadership Development (3) Leadership philosophy, practices and skills; decision making, empowerment, trust, goalsetting and conflict resolution; readings in the humanities and critical analysis of media that explore leadership styles.
 (Same as PY 250; credit not allowed for both courses.)
 Prereq: ENGL 1010.
 [F,S]